SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 parlour, Brothel, XXX store).
 One for human trafficking (Organ harvesting, dealing and Black market trades).
 Hopefully more to come!
 The branch the devs have confirmed will have to do more with smuggling, perhaps including a portion in water (boat).

+ 2. (3)[Unconfirmed] Stacking Rackets ->
+Being able to build up rather than across would be awesome, and really shot the expansion of your turf.
+Quite a few users have requested this, and personally I think it's an awesome idea.
+The amount of stacked rackets you can create should be limited (only 2-3 stacked small or 1 medium building) it should also cost double the amount it would to build and upgrade on a fresh turf building slot.
+It would also be quite interesting if small buffs were given to buildings that related to eachother being stacked. (for example a smuggling building stacked on a fishing building would give 5% more profit).
+No response yet as i assume devs will be busy with the release of the next racket branch.

 - *Turf and Turf Manager:*
 -

  1. (3)[Semi-Confirmed] Larger Turf ->
 With racket expansion on the horizon, it is inevitable that the players turf will need to expand to house a few of these new rackets.
 Racket slots added into turf, how many depends on the number of new rackets.
 Devs have hinted at this, though there